 LEGO Star Wars Holiday Special Aired

-November 2020: This sequel to the original Star Wars Holiday Special, which only aired once in 1978, was aired on the Disney+ streaming platform on the same date as the original.
+November 2020: This sequel to the original Star Wars Holiday Special, which only broadcast once in 1978, was aired on the Disney+ streaming platform on the same date as the original.